Weather in Punta Cana in November: Paradise with a Chance of Postcards

 Ocean Conditions: Your Aquatic Playground

 The weather in Punta Cana in November extends beyond what happens overhead to include what’s happening in the water.
-Ocean temperatures hold steady at a bath-like 82-84°F, eliminating the initial shock experienced when entering Atlantic waters back home.
+Ocean temperatures hold steady at a bath-like 82-84°F, eliminating the initial shock experienced when entering Atlantic waters back home, making this ideal weather for exploring things to do in Playa Bayahibe in November.
 Visibility for snorkeling ranges from 30-50 feet, depending on recent rainfall, with clearer conditions typically found in the second half of the month.

 Wave conditions vary by location, with the Atlantic-facing beaches seeing moderate 2-3 foot swells (perfect for beginner surfing at Macao Beach), while the more protected Bávaro Beach area maintains calmer conditions for floating with minimal effort.
 For those seeking glass-like waters, Juanillo Beach offers the most consistent protection from November’s occasional choppy days, making it ideal for paddleboarding and swimming with Instagram-worthy clarity.